AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 ## Details for AIND users

+### Uploading QC

+The `QualityControl` object is automatically created either when your raw data is uploaded or the first time you use the `aind-data-access-api` to send a new `QCEvaluation`.
+AIND Code Ocean capsules all have a user role that allows them to upload evaluations.

+Make sure you annotate your evaluation correctly!
+It should include a modality (matching one of the `data_description.modality` types) as well as the stage.
+Evaluations uploaded with the data transfer service should be marked as raw, evaluations done as part of automated pipelines should be marked as processing, and evaluations done in your own analysis code should be marked as analysis.

 ### QC Portal

 The QC Portal is a web application that allows users to view and interact with the QC metadata and to annotate ``PENDING`` metrics with qualitative evaluations.
-The portal is in testing, please get in touch with Dan to work on getting your data into the appropriate format.
+The portal is maintained by scientific computing, reach out to us with any questions or concerns.

 The portal works by pulling the metadata object from the Document Database (DocDB).
-Updates to the metadata are pushed up to DocDB when users submit their changes.
+When you make changes to metrics or add notes the **submit** button will be enabled, submitting pushes your updates to the DocDB along with a timestamp and your name.

+**Q: When does the state get set for the QualityControl and QCEvaluation objects?**

+The QC portal automatically calls ``QualityControl.evaluate_status()`` whenever you submit changes to the metrics.
+Note that while it's possible to evaluate the status of ``QCEvaluation`` objects directly, this could lead to inconsistencies in the overall status of the ``QualityControl`` object.

 **Q: How do reference URLs get pulled into the QC Portal?**

+Each metric is associated with a reference figure, image, or video.
 The QC portal can interpret four ways of setting the reference field:

 - Provide a relative path to a file in an S3 bucket
 - Provide a full path to a file in an S3 bucket (starting with "s3://")